jrhenderson1988/jrhenderson1988.github.io/_posts/2022-07-23-rusty-java-streams.md

 when `next` is called, they are also lazy and will only ever actually do work when a terminal operation (like calling `collect`) is invoked.

-When the `next` method of the `MappedStream` is called, it calls into the inner stream that it wraps to get its next item and calls the function with the value of that item if it is an `Option.some(...)` and just returns `Option.none()` without doing anything else if the inner stream returns `Option.none()`.
+When the `next` method of the `MappedStream` is called, it asks for the `next` value of the inner stream that it wraps and calls its function with that value if it's an `Option.some(...)`.
+Otherwise it just returns `Option.none()` without doing anything else if the inner stream returns `Option.none()`.

 To make calling `map` available to the stream, let's add a method to `Stream`: